+Grade: 12

 Prerequisites: Business Management

+Credit: 2.0

+GPA: 4.0

 Practicum in Business Management is designed to give students supervised practical application of previously studied knowledge and skills.

 Practicum experiences occur in a paid or unpaid arrangement and a variety of locations appropriate to the nature and level of experience.

 Students implement personal and interpersonal skills to strengthen individual performance in the workplace and in society and to make a successful transition to the workforce or postsecondary education.
-Students apply technical skills to address business applications of emerging technologies.
+Students apply technical skills to address business applications of

-IB DP Business Management SL/HL
+IB DP Business Management HL

+emerging technologies.
-Grades: 11 & 12

-Prerequisites: Business Information Management 1
+Grades: 11 & 12 Prerequisites: Business Information Management 1 Credits: 2.0 GPA: 5.0 The IR business management source is designed